w3c-social/activitypump/implementation-reports/TEMPLATE-WIP.md

 SHOULD

+* [ ] Server dodes not trust client submitted content
+* [ ] Validate the content they receive to avoid content spoofing attacks.
 * [ ] After receiving submission with uploaded media, the server should include the upload's new URL in the submitted object's url property
 * [ ] Take care not to overload other servers with delivery submissions
 * Create